LetsDivideByZero/Paper/readme.md

 5 \times 7 = 35
 $$

 But no physical process yields 35 $E$ or $S$ molecules without violating conservation.
-This discrepancy is not accidental—it reveals a mismatch between arithmetic semantics and physical interaction.
+This discrepancy is not accidental—it reveals a mismatch between arithmetic semantics and physical interaction - and hints at a missing dimension of the picture.

 ---